Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Extension URL and revision (scmurl, scmrevision) is correct, consider using a branch name (master, release, ...) instead of a specific git has to avoid re-submitting pull request whenever the extension is updated
 - [ ] Extension icon URL is correct
 - [ ] Screenshot URLs (screenshoturls) are correct, contains at least one
-- [ ] Homepage URL points to valid webpage containing the followings:
+- [ ] Homepage URL points to valid webpage containing the following:
   - [ ] Extension name
   - [ ] Short description: 1-2 sentences, which summarizes what the extension is usable for
   - [ ] At least one nice, informative image, that illustrates what the extension can do.
 It may be a screenshot.